mode-55/avatarMigrate/README.md

 ### Goal
 Move all images from legacy-s3 to production-s3 and update database paths.
 Ability to run the below command in terminal to perform the migration:

 `$ avatarMigrate [source_bucket] [target_bucket] [database_url] [database_username] [database_password]`

 ### Dependencies
-- AWS CLI installed and configured.
+- AWS CLI installed and configured ().
 - All resources must be valid `legacy-s3` `production-s3` `production-db`
 - Pipenv installed and configured
--

 ### Preparing the development